Archivist, Kaitiaki pūranga

 Tasks

-- develop policies or procedures for archives, museums or libraries
+- develop systems for archives, museums and libraries

-- prepare materials for preservation, storage, or display
+- prepare materials for preservation, storage and display

 Organised